icklers/platform-gitops-demo/docs/repository-management/03-cross-repo-coordination.md

 # 03: Cross-Repo Coordination with ArgoCD

 Our multi-repo strategy is powerful, but it introduces a new challenge: how do we make all these repositories work together?
-How does ArgoCD discover and deploy all the Compositions, Claims, and Applications defined across our entire organization?
+How does ArgoCD discover and deploy all the Compositions, Composite Resources, and Applications defined across our entire organization?

-The answer lies back in the **App of Apps** pattern.
+The answer lies back in the **Platform Core ApplicationSet** pattern.

-## Revisiting the `app-of-apps`
+## Revisiting the `platform-core.yaml`

-Our bootstrap `app-of-apps.yaml` manifest deploys other ArgoCD `Application` resources.
+Our bootstrap `platform-core.yaml` manifest deploys other ArgoCD `Application` resources.
 Let's look at the `gitops-bootstrap/apps` directory that it points to.

 Imagine this structure: